warncke/immutable-app/README.md

 usually not be used.

-Like Immutable Core Controllers it can be useful to bind extension methods `before` and `after` Immutable Core Model create and query methods to extend models with additional customized functionality.
+Like Immutable Core Controllers it can be useful to bind extension methods `before` and `after` to Immutable Core Model create and query methods to extend models with additional customized functionality.

 ### Immutable Core Model app lifecycle